msu-csc232-fa25/google-test-template/README.md

 is available, but the version installed currently has been locally modified.

   1. install the package maintainer's version
-  2. keep the local version currently installed
+  2. keep the local version currently installed <-- choose this option
   3. show the differences between the versions
   4. show a side-by-side difference between the versions
   5. show a 3-way difference between available versions